Topologically Ordered Steady States in Open Quantum Systems: Deconfined dissipative gauge theory

-The gauge invariance is now manifest: $[A_v,\Gamma]=0$, and Gauss's law $A_v\rho A_v=\rho$ is already imposed.
-In the following perturbative and numerical calculation, we specify $P(x)$ to be $P^2(x< 0)=1, P^2(x=0)=\frac{1}{2}$ and $P^2(x>0)=0$, following the convention in Glauber dynamics.
-Nevertheless, the qualitative results should be independent of the specific choice of $P(x)$.
 We wonder if there exists a deconfinement-confinement transition in this non-equilibrium context.
-Therefore, we examine the expectation value of the Wilson loop operator in the steady state $\rho_{\text{ss}}$. where $\gamma$ is a closed loop.
-Since the limiting cases $h=0$ and $h=\infty$ can be solved exactly, we calculate $\langle W_{\gamma}\rangle $ via perturbation expansion in small/large $h$ limit, and find that $\langle W_{\gamma}\rangle$ satisfies the perimeter/area law, respectively: where $P_{\gamma}$, $A_{\gamma}$ is the perimeter of $\gamma$ and the area of the minimal surface enclosed by $\gamma$.
+Therefore, we examine the expectation value of the Wilson loop operator in the steady state $\rho_{\text{ss}}$, where $\gamma$ is a closed loop.
+Since the limiting cases $h=0$ and $h=\infty$ can be solved exactly, we calculate $\langle W_{\gamma}\rangle $ via perturbation expansion in small/large $h$ limit \cite{Px_footnote}, and find that $\langle W_{\gamma}\rangle$ satisfies the perimeter/area law, respectively: where $P_{\gamma}$, $A_{\gamma}$ is the perimeter of $\gamma$ and the area of the minimal surface enclosed by $\gamma$.
 Therefore, under weak perturbations, the system is in a deconfined phase, which can serve as another evidence of non-trivial topological order.
 We anticipate that the system will experience a deconfinement-confinement transition at a critical value of $h_c$, triggered by the proliferation of $m$ defects.
 This transition is expected to coincide with the breaking of the topological degeneracy.
-The above prediction is verified by numerical simulation of the corresponding Markov dynamics (Eq. \ref{eq:Markov}).
+The above prediction is verified by numerical simulation of the corresponding Markov dynamics (Eq.~\ref{eq:Markov}).
 The results are shown in Fig. \ref{fig:Wilson}.